 We revised our business segments and related disclosures to reflect the TEPPCO Merger.
-Our reorganized business segments reflect the manner in which these businesses are managed and reviewed by the chief executive officer of EPE Holdings.
-Under our new business segment structure, we have six reportable business segments: (i) NGL Pipelines & Services; (ii) Onshore Natural Gas Pipelines & Services; (iii) Onshore Crude Oil Pipelines & Services; (iv) Offshore Pipelines & Services; (v) Petrochemical & Refined Products Services and (vi) Other Investments.
+Our reorganized business segments reflect the manner in which these businesses are managed and reviewed by the chief executive officer of EPGP.
+Under our new business segment structure, we have five reportable business segments: (i) NGL Pipelines & Services; (ii) Onshore Natural Gas Pipelines & Services; (iii) Onshore Crude Oil Pipelines & Services; (iv) Offshore Pipelines & Services and (v) Petrochemical & Refined Products Services.